Feral Druid Melee DPS PvP BiS Gear, Trinkets, and Switch Items

 This page lists the best DPS gear you can currently get in WoW Classic for your Feral Druid.
 Also very important, we list the best switch items you can use, including Engineering trinkets.

-For our more information about Druid talents for PvP as well as consumables, please refer to our Classic Druid PvP Guide.
+For more information about Druid talents for PvP as well as consumables, please refer to our Classic Druid PvP Guide.

 PvP Best in Slot List for Feral Druids